Performance analysis of downlink MIMO-NOMA systems over Weibull fading channels: Numerical Results

-Finally, Fig.~\ref{fig:aber-bs-ps} shows the ABERs for different values of $\beta_u$ and $\beta_1$.
-It exhibits the different behaviors of both scenarios.
-For the first user (in red scale), as the SNR increases, the ABER decreases.
-On the other hand, for the $u$-th user (in gray scale), the ABER does not fall below a certain performance floor that depends on the value of the power coefficient.
-The higher the power coefficient, the smaller the minimum ABER.
-Notice the perfect match between our analytical results and the simulations.
-Moreover, notice the good fit that our asymptotic formulations provide in the high-SNR regime.
+Fig.~\ref{fig:aber-bs-ps} shows the ABERs for different values of $\beta_1$ and $\beta_u$.
+In particular, for the first user, it can be noticed that as the SNR increases the ABER decreases.
+On the other hand, for the $u$-th user, it can be seen that at high SNR, the ABER reaches a performance floor that depends on the power coefficients.
+Notice how the system improves as the power coefficients increase, i.e., the higher the power coefficient, the smaller the ABER.
+Also, notice the influence of the power coefficient parameters in the ABER, where higher $\beta_1$ and $\beta_u$ values produce smaller ABER values.

+Finally, notice the perfect agreement between Monte-Carlo simulations and our analytical results, thereby corroborating our findings.
+Moreover, notice how our asymptotic formulations provide excellent fits in the high-SNR regime.